 - If I had previous experiences with mental health professionals, how did it go?
-What was helpful?
+How was it helpful?
 What didn’t work so well?
 What might I look for that’s the same or different than in my previous experiences?

-- What is my budget?
+- How does this therapist fit my budget?
 What services will my insurance cover?
 Am I willing to pay more for a specialized or trained provider?
 If so, how will I budget for this expense?

 - How much time can I dedicate to therapy sessions?
 Do I have a preference for in person or online telehealth sessions?

 - Do I have preferences for my therapist’s gender, ethnicity, age, sexual orientation, or religious/spiritual background?